democraftmc/cubed-doc/README.md

 This means that the majority of the server is translated in french.
 You can still play from the US without a gigantic ping, but prepare Google translate and bringue your baguette 🥖
 {% endhint %}

+On this website, you will be able to take a look about what we are, what we do, and have acess to somes ressources about us.